surifirstpin/biplus_documentation/version.4/Acubi website.md

 ## Simple

-Bi+ has an ability to transform the complex data into meaningful insights and performs in-depth analyses with utmost simplicity.
+Acubi has an ability to transform the complex data into meaningful insights and performs in-depth analyses with utmost simplicity.

 [More info](http://192.168.0.7/Biplus_timer_website/#)